 This stage lasts for about two days.
-At this stage, new blisters may form and spread to other parts in the absence of proper care.
+During this stage, new blisters may form and spread to other parts in the absence of proper prenatal care.

 Stage 3: The weeping stage

-At this stage, the blisters can burst, and you might experience pain.
-The cold sores can scab over at this point.
+At this stage, the blisters may burst, and you might experience pain.
+The cold sores might scab over at this point.

 Stage 4: The scabbing stage

-The scabs can crack and even bleed.
+The scabsiXCrusty, dark red or brown layers that keep bacteria out of the wound while allowing the skin cells to recover may crack and even bleed.
 They could be itchy, but make sure you are not poking them.

 Stage 5: The healing stage

-In this stage, all the scabs flake off and soon disappear.
+In this stage, all the scabs flake off and disappear soon after.
 Even the scars slowly vanish.